What cable modem signal levels are considered good ?

 Most modems are rated from -15dB to +15dB, however it's best to have it between +8dB and -8dB.
 Anything less or more than that and you may have quality issues.
 You can remove splitters on the line if you need to raise and clean up your signal level a bit.
 You can also use a tap (directional coupler) to get a cleaner signal to the cable modem instead of a splitter.

-The lower this number is, the better.
-Above 55dB will most likely cause problems, over 57dB and you probably won't be able to connect.
-Ideally between 42 and 50dB.
-Lower than 42 may start introducing some packet loss (especially if you have much noise on the line).
+Generally a lower this number is better.
+Above 53dB will most likely cause problems, over 57dB and you probably won't be able to connect.
+Ideally between 40 and 50dB.
+Lower than 38 may start introducing some packet loss (especially if you have much noise on the line).
 If you hit 58 the modem will likely drop the connection and resync.
+Low levels (below 35dBmV) get too close to the noise floors in most areas, causing issues.

 SNR is best over 30, (the higher the better, might work well with as low as 25 at times).
 Anything less than 25 will cause dropped connections, packet loss, slow transfers, etc. This is true for both the "Downstream SNR" and the "Upstream SNR", which may be different values.
 Typically, cable modems show the Downstream SNR, the Upsteram SNR can only be calculated at the remote end of the coax (usually at the node).
 Just remember that higher SNR means cleaner signal.
 A value well over 40 may mean you have too much power.

-Note: Different brand modems may represent the information a bit differently, and may react a little different to exact power levels.
+Different brand modems may represent the information a bit differently, and may react a little different to exact power levels.
+For example, Brand/Model A cable modem may have fewer disconnects and timeouts at Downstream Power level closer to the end of the acceptable range (let's say +11dbmV), than Brand/Model B.